Doteveryone/diversity-tool-microsite/why-we-ask-these-questions/index.md

 ## Do you have a religion?

-We modelled our list on the one used by Ofcom’s [Project Diamond](https://www.ofcom.org.uk/tv-radio-and-on-demand/information-for-industry/guidance/diversity/diversity-guidance/monitoring).
+We modelled our list on the one used by Ofcom’s <a href="https://www.ofcom.org.uk/tv-radio-and-on-demand/information-for-industry/guidance/diversity/diversity-guidance/monitoring" target="_blank">Project Diamond</a>.

 We allow multiple answers because identities rarely fit into a single one.